-The final type of lighting is accent lighting — also known as highlight lighting — is used to create dramatic effects in your room.
+The final type of lighting is accent lighting — also known as highlight lighting — which is used to create dramatic effects in your room.
 Your accent lighting is used to create a focal point on something.
-Have you ever been to a museum and see an important piece of art with ropes surrounding it and overhead lighting shining down on it?
+Have you ever been to a museum and seen an important piece of art with ropes surrounding it and overhead lighting shining down on it?
 That is accent lighting!

 In addition to the types of lighting, there are also four types of lightbulbs.